Lab 3: Student Evaluations of Teaching

 5. Use one dplyr pipeline to clean the data by:

-• renaming the gender variable sex
+• renaming the gender variable to sex

 • removing all courses with fewer than 10 respondents